Master of Arts in Psychology

 Admissions Requirements

-- Bachelor’s Degree: From an accredited institution, in any field of study
+- Bachelor’s Degree: From an accredited institution, in a related field of study

 - English Proficiency: Required for non-native speakers